 In the field of education, retention rate is generally defined as “the percentage of … students who continue in a program” (FASFA.gov), while attrition rate measures the decrease in enrollment during a course of study (Martinez, 2003).
 Although the reasons for students withdrawing from a course are varied, Ni, Diomede and Rutland (2013) point out that they are not always negative.
 For example, students might withdraw from a course because they “exercise control over … [their] learning path” (p.
 102).
 Other factors for students withdrawing might be as simple as a cap on tuition reimbursement or time limitations (Boston, Ice, & Gibson, 2011).

 Nevertheless, educators do not like to see students withdraw from courses for the wrong reasons.
 The following list includes proven strategies that can be implemented on a course level and are based on good principles for teaching (Chickering & Gamson, 1987), adult-learning strategies, and technology solutions:

 - Be present – Instructor presence is key.
 Make early contact at the start of the class and stay active throughout the course (e.g, in discussion forums).
 Stay present by sending regular announcements and offering synchronous office hours.
 Explore additional tips for Instructor Presence at ASU TeachOnline.

 - Encourage Active Learning – Active Learning requires students to engage with the course material through reading, writing, talking, listening, and reflecting (UMN, 2015).
 Incorporate activities that require students to move from passive consumers to active users of information.
-Check out these simple Active Learning techniques when using videos.
+Check out these resources on Active Learning.